Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Raja Gopuram of Virupaksha Temple—Hampi’s glory seen from Hemkuta Hills.

-If you’re not quite ready to call it a night, take a peaceful walk near Kamalapur Lake.
-Under the moonlit sky, surrounded by the tranquil waters and whispering trees, it’s the perfect way to reflect on the magic of Hampi before resting up for another exciting day ahead. we’ll cross the Tungabhadra River to explore Kishkindha, the legendary kingdom of Sugriva and Hanuman from the Ramayana.
+If you’re not quite ready to call it a night, take a quiet walk near Kamalapur Lake, one of the calmest evening spots in Hampi.
+Under the moonlit sky, with still waters and whispering trees, it’s a peaceful way to end the day and reflect on the magic of Hampi’s temples and ruins.

 Sunset at Kamalapur Lake—Hampi’s sky blushed in pink serenity.

-Rest well after Day 1, because Day 2 takes you across the Tungabhadra River into Kishkindha — the mythical monkey kingdom from the Ramayana, near Anegundi.
-This side of Hampi is serene and spiritual, filled with hills, cave temples, playful monkeys, and stunning sunset views.
+Rest well after Day 1, because Day 2 takes you across the Tungabhadra River into Kishkindha—the mythical monkey kingdom from the Ramayana, near Anegundi.
+This side of Hampi is more serene and spiritual, filled with cave temples, rocky hills, playful monkeys, and beautiful sunset views.

 Day 2 — Crossing into Kishkindha (Anegundi Side)